 Your final response

-In it's update, the FCA has said that financial businesses should tell consumers when they can expect a final response to their complaint.
+In its update, the FCA said that financial businesses should tell consumers when they could expect a final response to their complaint.

 - details of the customer’s circumstances at the time of sale